-State Panel Says No Censure of Prosecutor In Noura Jackson Case
+State Panel Says No Censure of Prosecutor in Noura Jackson Case

 Jones went before the board based on a complaint to the Tennessee Supreme Court that followed.

-The evidence is a handwritten statement given voluntarily by Andrew Hammack who was dating Jackson’s mother at the time of the murder.
+The evidence is a handwritten statement given voluntarily by Andrew Hammack, who was dating Noura Jackson at the time of the murder.

 But in the handwritten note, Hammack wrote that he was “rolling on ecstasy” during that crucial time period.